SAMM BSIMM Mapping

 1. Secret Management: I-SD-B

 One notable SAMM activity that does not have a direct equivalent in BSIMM is I-SD-B: Secret Management.
 This activity explicitly focuses on maintaining strong secret management hygiene, including practices such as managing the lifecycle of secrets, detecting potentially leaked secrets, and ensuring secure storage and access mechanisms.
-While BSIMM references aspects of secret management in several activities—such as SFD1.1 (Integrating and delivering security features), SE3.9 (Protecting the integrity of development environments), and SE2.7 (Using orchestration and virtualized environments)—it does not explicitly define a dedicated activity for secret management.
+BSIMM does reference aspects of secret management in several activities.
+For instance, SFD1.1 (Integrating and delivering security features), SE3.9 (Protecting the integrity of development environments), and SE2.7 (Using orchestration and virtualized environments).
+However BSIMM does not explicitly define a dedicated activity for secret management.
+We believe the root cause for this is BSIMM’s descriptive nature.
+It is indeed plausible to think that organizations are unlikely to have efforts focused on secret management in isolation, rather in combination with concrete activities.

 Conclusion